Next.js vs. Gatsby in 2023

 Simply put if you like being active in the open-source community or don’t mind waiting for fixes to be pushed out then Gatsby is great.
 Otherwise, in terms of difficulty involved with taking a custom approach and then troubleshooting, at least, Next.js is a better option.

-Both Next.js and Gatsby update to support the latest React versions quickly, React 18 is a great example of this.
-You can use React 18 with both frameworks right now, even though React 18 is still in beta.
+Both Next.js and Gatsby update to support the latest React versions quickly.
+React 18 is a great example of this.
+You could use React 18 with both frameworks while it was still in beta and once there was a stable release, both frameworks released versions supporting it soon after.

 Both of these frameworks support Static-Site Generation (SSG), Server-Side Rendering (SSR), and Client-Side Rendering (CSR).
 They also both support deferred static rendering but with one subtle but important difference in how they implement it.
 It’s this difference that might help you choose between Gatsby and Next, so let’s take a more in-depth look at it now.